openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 Application deployers will use RHEL for Edge tools such as Image Builder to construct full system images containing RHEL, MicroShift, agents, custom operating system configuration, data prerequisites, and optionally application images.
-Those system images will be installed on the target devices either individually for development/testing or via manufacturer imaging processes for large-scale production deployments.
+Those system images will be written to the target devices either individually (via the RHEL installation process) for development/testing or via manufacturer imaging processes for large-scale production deployments.
 RHEL for Edge uses ostree-based images, and an [example workflow](https://github.com/openshift/microshift/blob/main/docs/rhel4edge_iso.md) for constructing a basic image is described in the MicroShift documentation.
 We are not creating a separate installer for